 Understanding IRS Bank Levies

-An IRS bank levy is a powerful tool that the IRS uses to collect unpaid tax debts.
+An IRS bank levy is a powerful tool the IRS uses to collect taxes when back taxes remain unpaid, but you can often avoid an IRS bank levy by responding quickly to IRS notices, contacting the IRS early, and working out a payment solution before collection actions escalate.
 An IRS tax levy is a legal action taken by the IRS to seize a taxpayer’s assets as a result of unpaid taxes.
 When you owe back taxes, the IRS can legally seize your property, including money from your bank accounts, to settle your tax liability.
 The IRS can levy various types of assets, not just your bank accounts.
-This includes wages, real estate, and other personal property.
+This includes wages, real estate, other personal property, and even a state tax refund through an offset.
 The Internal Revenue Code governs the procedures for IRS levies, including a 21-day waiting period before a levy can be executed, giving taxpayers a crucial window to address their tax debts.
 Distinguishing between a levy and a federal tax lien is important: a lien is a public notice of the IRS’s claim on your property, while an IRS tax levy actually seizes the property.

 The Process of a Bank Levy

 The process of an IRS bank levy begins with the IRS notifying you of your outstanding balance.
 The IRS typically sends a Notice and Demand for Payment, giving you a chance to pay the debt before taking further action.
+In rare cases, jeopardy levies let the IRS move immediately without the normal notice-and-wait process.
 If you fail to respond, the IRS may issue a levy notice to your bank.

-Once the bank receives the levy notice, it must freeze the funds in your account for 21 days before transferring them to the IRS.
+Once the bank receives the levy notice, it must freeze the available funds in your account for 21 days before transferring them to the IRS.
 This 21-day period is crucial as it provides you with a window to respond, arrange payment, or challenge the levy.
+After the hold period, the bank sends the frozen funds to the IRS.
+A bank levy generally reaches the funds on deposit when the levy hits, while new funds deposited later are not captured by that one-time bank levy.
 During this time, it’s essential to act swiftly to prevent the funds from being permanently transferred to the IRS.

 Types of Bank Levies